jieyouxu/fixed-size-generational-arena/README.md

 implementation does not prioritize performance (yet) but instead strives for soundness and memory safety.

-The API design is adapted from [fitzgen/generational-arena](https://github.com/fitzgen/generational-arena), but only consits of a subset.
+The API design and code is adapted from [fitzgen/generational-arena](https://github.com/fitzgen/generational-arena), but only consits of a subset.
 Requires nightly `rustc` for const generics.